saudgl/Pubg-2.1-IOS-SDK/README.md

 # Pubg-2.1-IOS-SDK
-Pubg 2.1 SDK for IOS IPhone and IPad (ARM64) UE4 engine 14-7-2022
+Pubg 2.1 SDK for IOS IPhone and IPad (ARM64) UE4 engine.
 Tested only on architecture AArch64 or ARM64, Dumped from IPhone11.
-I do not know if it work for others architecture
+I do not know if it work for others architecture.[14-7-2022]

  * This SDK For Unreal Engine 4 UE4 ((( Pubg 2.1 )))